rjbultitude/darksky.net-javascript-api/README.md

 * It only accepts, and returns, arrays of locations/conditions - this is a breaking change
 * Each get function's name matches the property name of what the DarkSky service returns
-* Missing data points have been included, see Recent Updates seciton below:
+* New or deprecated data points have been included or excluded respectively (see updates section below)

+### Note
+Consider usind [DarkSkyJS-Lite]() which has _no_ dependencies and is around half the size of this module.
+It does not include the `getForecastToday` and `getForecastWeek` methods and consequently only supports `currently` - this means no `hourly` or `daily` data is returned.

 ## Recent updates

+As of 29/11/2017
-The following data points have been added since 29/07/2017:
+the following data points were added:

+ * apparentTemperatureHigh
+ * apparentTemperatureHighTime
+ * apparentTemperatureLow
+ * apparentTemperatureLowTime
+ * temperatureHigh
+ * temperatureHighTime
-* moonPhase
+ * temperatureLow
-* precipAccumulation
+ * temperatureLowTime

+And the following deprecated ones removed:

  * apparentTemperatureMax
  * apparentTemperatureMaxTime
  * apparentTemperatureMin
  * apparentTemperatureMinTime
-* precipIntensityMax
-* precipIntensityMaxTime
+ * temperatureMax
  * temperatureMaxTime
+ * temperatureMin
  * temperatureMinTime
-* uvIndex
-* uvIndexTime
-* windGust
  * windGustTime

-The following data points were added when first published on NPM

-* nearestStormDistance
-* nearestStormBearing

 ## Getting Started